LionelFW/fm26ultrawidefix/README.md

 ## Requirements

 - Football Manager 2026
 - BepInEx 6 #738 at a minimum.
+You can download the FM26 specific version on [Thunderstore](https://new.thunderstore.io/c/football-manager-26/p/BepInEx/BepInExPack_FootballManager26/).
 This is mandatory, BepInEx LTS versions such as BepInEx 5 are not supported.

 ## Installation